Subscribe to the newsletter

 Probably one of these viruses that encrypt your hard disk.
 And then you need to pay a big sum to get your files (and photographs) back.
 Hopefully, my computer has not been infected.

-A few advices to avoid these scams:
+A few advice to avoid these scams:

 • Don’t be nice, be suspicious of any commercial proposition sent via social networks